AI-Based Stroke Rehabilitation Domiciliary Assessment System with ST_GCN Attention: Methods

-After learning the attention weights for all sequences, the model outputs a single scalar score representing the quality of the movement. regression head is employed to predict scores over a wide range and diverse cases.
+After learning attention weights over the input sequence, the model outputs a single scalar score representing action quality.
+A regression head is employed to predict scores across a wide range of conditions.
 The regression module consists of an average pooling layer followed by a linear layer.
-Pooling aggregates spatio-temporal features into a compact representation \(z^{\prime} \in \mathbb{R}^{N \times C \times 1 \times 2}\), and the linear layer gets this feature to a scalar score \(Y\), in~(4).
+The pooling operation aggregates spatio-temporal features into a compact representation \(z^{\prime} \in \mathbb{R}^{N \times C \times 1 \times 2}\), and the linear layer maps this representation to a scalar score \(Y\), as in~(4).
 The final model output \(Y\) is compared with the ground-truth scores assigned by expert physiotherapists.
-For model optimization, the \textit{Huber Loss},~(5) is used with delta($\delta$)=0.1 allowing a selective application of MSE and MAE.
-When the error is below MSE emphasizes sensitivity to small deviations, while for errors exceeding MAE mitigates the influence of outliers.
+For model optimization, the \textit{Huber Loss},~(5) is used with delta($\delta$)=0.1, which combines the properties of MSE and MAE.
+When the prediction error is smaller than $\delta$, the loss behaves like MSE and is sensitive to small deviations.
+When the error exceeds $\delta$, it behaves like MAE, thereby reducing the influence of outliers.